cloudflare/cloudflare-docs/content/cache/about/vary-for-images.md

 {{<Aside type="note" header="Note">}}

-You should use `Vary` when the vary value is dynamic/vary across requests.
-If you already know which headers you want to vary on, you should include those headers in a [Custom cache key](/cache/how-to/create-cache-keys/).
+You should use `Vary` when the vary value is dynamic/varies across requests.
+If you already know which request headers will vary, meaning that you know which image variants will be requested, you should include those headers in a [Custom cache key](/cache/how-to/create-cache-keys/).

 {{</Aside>}}